-Vito Borrello is the first Executive Director for the National Association for Family, School, and Community Engagement (NAFSCE).
-Prior to his new position, Mr. Borrello served as the nineteen year president of EPIC – Every Person Influences Children, a national organization providing parenting education, family engagement in education, and character education programs to help families, schools and communities raise children to become responsible and capable adults.
-EPIC’s programs have been implemented in 16 states and Singapore.
-Current National Advisory Board Member roles include the National Center on Parent, Family and Community Engagement, the National Center for After-school and Summer Enrichment (NCASE), the Center for Education Equity, and ClassTag.
-Recent previous national roles include membership on the National Family, School and Community Engagement Working Group (now NAFSCE’s Policy Council); and two completed terms as an At-Large Board Member for National PTA, where he also served on committees for finance, legislation, resource development, and strategic planning.
-Mr. Borrello currently serves on National PTA’s Nominating and Leadership Development Committee.
+Vito Borrello is the first Executive Director for the National Association for Family, School, and Community Engagement (NAFSCE), appointed in September 2014.
+Prior to his current position, Mr. Borrello served as the 19-year president of Every Person Influences Children, a New York-based organization providing parenting education, family engagement in education, and character education programs.
+Current National Advisory Board Member roles include Scholastic, the National Center on Parent, Family and Community Engagement, the National Center for After-school and Summer Enrichment, and the Center for Education Equity.
+Recent previous national roles include membership on the National Family, School and Community Engagement Working Group; and two completed terms as both an Appointed and At-Large Board Member for National PTA, where he also served on committees for finance, legislation, resource development, strategic planning and most recently, leadership recruitment.
 He is co-founder and Chairman Emeritus for the NY State Family Engagement Coalition.
 Prior to his NAFSCE appointment, Mr. Borrello was Chairman of the NY State PTA Urban Initiatives Task Force, Steering Committee member of the NY State Parenting Education Partnership, and a past appointee to NY State Education Department workgroups for Teacher Standards, Striving Readers, and Safe Schools.
-In his home community of Western New York, Mr. Borrello is a Board Member for the State University of NY at Buffalo’s Alberti Center for Bullying Abuse Prevention; immediate past Chairman for the Care Management Coalition of Western New York, and immediate past Board member for Buffalo’s Read to Succeed literacy initiative.
+In his home community of Western New York, Mr. Borrello is a past Board Member for the State University of NY at Buffalo’s Alberti Center for Bullying Abuse Prevention; past Chairman for the Care Management Coalition of Western New York, and past Board member for Buffalo’s Read to Succeed literacy initiative.
 He is a 2009 graduate of the Health Foundation for Western and Central New York Fellowship program and a 1998 graduate of Leadership Buffalo.
 Mr. Borrello has a Bachelor’s Degree in Music Education from Wittenberg University and resides in East Amherst, New York with his wife, Maria, and daughters, Marisa and Samantha.
 He commutes to the NAFSCE offices located in Alexandria, Virginia.

 Contact Vito at (703) 739-1344 or firstname.lastname@example.org